danzen/zimjs/README.md

 - Run Vite - type: <pre>npm create vite</pre>
 - If this needs to install, press y for yes
 - Give the project a name - it will make a directory
-- Select a framework - use arrow to see allcd
+- Select a framework - use arrow to see all options
 - Eg. choose Vanilla
 - Select a variant
 - Eg. choose JavaScript